Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 Since security is so important to running a successful validator, you should take a look at the [validator setup](../maintain-guides-secure-validator.md) information to make you understand the factors to consider when constructing your infrastructure.
-The Web3 Foundation also maintains a [reference implementation for a validator set-up](https://github.com/axia-tech/axiasolar-validator-setup) that you can use by deploying yourself.
+The AXIACoin Foundation also maintains a [reference implementation for a validator set-up](https://github.com/axia-tech/axiasolar-validator-setup) that you can use by deploying yourself.
 As you progress in your journey as a validator, you will likely want to use this repository as a _starting point_ for your own modifications and